Things to Do in Julian, California (+ the Best Pie!)

 Typically, we beeline for the cider, as I’m somewhat of a connoisseur.

-Their original Harvest Apple flavor is always my fave.
-The others range from too sweet to resembling cough syrup.
 Sometimes there’s a random flavor guesting on their standby lists.
 You can order one of their flights or make your own for a couple of bucks per taster.

 Hike Cedar Creek Falls.

 This San Diego waterfall hike is noted on map apps as being in Julian, but there are multiple approaches.
 The San Diego River Gorge Trail starts in Ramona.
 That’s the trail we chose on our hiking day.
-You can also access this one along the Saddleback Trail, which is closer to Julian.

-No matter how you get there, you’ll need a permit before you set out for your hiking adventure.
-This is challenging hiking in the Cleveland National Forest, and the authorities in charge just want you to know what you’re getting yourself into on this nearly 6-mile trek.
+This is a challenging hike in the Cleveland National Forest, and the authorities in charge just want you to know what you’re getting yourself into on this nearly six-mile trek.

 It’s challenging.
 You will work for that waterfall.
 It’s also my favorite waterfall hike in San Diego, so it has that going for it.